MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization: The MM-SEAL Dataset

-The purpose of this work is to build a large-scale video dataset for Spatio-tEmporal Action Localization(\textit{SEAL}).
-In this section, we present the data collection process, the statistics, and the characteristics of \textit{SEAL}.
+The purpose of this work is to build a large-scale video dataset for multi-person multi-grained Spatio-tEmporal Action Localization(\textit{MM-SEAL}) among human daily life.
+In this section, we present the data collection process, the statistics, and the characteristics of \textit{MM-SEAL}.